 Work-based learning information for industry and employers

-Last updated 11 September 2025
+Last updated 23 December 2025

-Last updated 11 September 2025
+Last updated 23 December 2025

 The new vocational education and training (VET) system will be informed by the voice of industry.

-Understanding the work-based network of provision
+Understanding the network of work-based provision

 “Network of work-based learning provision” is the term we are using for the range of provider types we will fund for each industry sector.